 One possibility is to structure process patterns accordingly to the activities they realize.
 We call this activity process pattern map.
 Activity process pattern maps are directed graphs.
 These graphs have two kinds of nodes, namely activities and process patterns.
 A process pattern node has edges to all the activities that have to be performed by applying the pattern and exactly one edge to the activity it realizes.
 Each activity may be performed following the solution provided by a process pattern.
 Hence each activity node has edges to process pattern nodes that provide guidelines to perform the activity.
-Figure 8 illustrates such an activity process pattern map that builds a tree.
-However, as already mentioned there may also exist patterns and activities that deal with refinement and iteration, that introduce loops in the graph.
+Figure 4 illustrates such an activity process pattern map that builds a graph.